 California’s Economy Now the Sixth Largest in the World

 As measured by GDP (Current USD), California’s GDP of $2.56 trillion USD ranked as the sixth largest economy in the world in 2016, behind only the United States as a whole, China, Japan, Germany and the United Kingdom.
 California’s economy is not stagnating; it is growing so quickly that experts think the state will overtake the United Kingdom this year for number five on the list.

 California’s economic growth of 2.9% last year was nearly double the U.S. average and the seventh best among the states.
-For the first quarter of 2017 however, California’s GDP remained virtually flat with a growth rate of 0.1%, as shown on Chart 1.
+For the first quarter of 2017 however, California’s GDP remained virtually flat with a growth rate of 0.1%.

 Although Q1 2017 showed flat growth, California’s unemployment rate fell to 4.7% in May, the lowest in nearly 17 years